-The country is set to observe Eid-e-Miladunnabi today, marking the anniversary of birth and demise of Prophet Muhammad (Peace Be upon Him) amid massive religious festivity and fervour.
+The country will observe Eid-e-Miladunnabi today, marking the anniversary of birth of Prophet Muhammad (Peace Be upon Him) amid massive religious festivity and fervour.

 Different government and non-government organisations, including the Islamic Foundation, have chalked out elaborate programmes to mark the day.

-Bangladesh Television and Bangladesh Radio will broadcast special programmes highlighting the importance of the day.
+Bangladesh Television and Bangladesh Betar will broadcast special programmes highlighting the importance of the day.

 Want stories like this in your inbox?